-- personal notes (available only to writer or substitute) of College staff and faculty; - · certain student employment records; - counseling records used solely for treatment; - certain records of the college Security Office; - parents' financial records; • - • - confidential letters and statements of recommendation for admission, employment, or honorary recognition placed in the records after January 1, 1975, which students have waived the right to inspect and review.
+- personal notes (available only to writer or substitute) of College staff and faculty; - · certain student employment records; - counseling records used solely for treatment; - · certain records of the college Security Office; - · parents' financial records; - confidential letters and statements of recommendation placed, in the representation before jundary specifically and the respective places and statements of recommendation of the respective places. - confidential letters and statements of recommendation for admission, employment, or honorary recognition placed in the records after January 1, 1975, which students have waived the right to inspect and review.